Ficool

 Boom!

 Fireworks erupted overhead, showering the night with golden sparks.
+Heavy metallic transport air ships flooded the twilight skies as they transported people from all across the realm, Their heavier more military counterparts flying high in the sky as they watch the festival grounds with utmost vigilance.
 Music surged back to life, a cacophony of instruments and voices, as the festival roared back into motion.
 Dancers twirled in the streets, masked revelers laughed over glasses of enchanted wine, and merchants called out their wares.

 Astra exhaled, stepping forward into the lively chaos of Duskfall's Festival.